sxcntqnt/elysium/README.md

 ## Known gaps and deliberate deferrals

-These are tracked rather than silently fixed, since some require a decision this README doesn't make on your behalf:
+These are tracked rather than silently fixed, since some require a decision this README doesn't make on your behalf.
+A few entries below are resolved-but-worth-remembering: real `go run` compile failures hit during this migration, kept here so the same mistake isn't reintroduced by a future edit.

+**Open:**

 - **`ContextResolver.ResolveActiveContext`** has no concrete implementation yet.
 It's the seam where the handler is meant to consume Dgraph's `getActiveContext` lambda query (defined in `scripts/schema/04-queries.graphql`) before calling `AuthService.ActivateContext`.
 Currently interface-only.
 - **`domain.Session` does not carry `Nickname`/`Email`/service `Name`.** `GET /auth/me` therefore returns empty strings for those fields on the user path.
 The old JWT-based `Principal` had them because the JWT claims embedded them at issue time; the session record does not yet.
 Fix requires extending `Session`/`SessionCreateInput` and threading the values through `SessionService.Create`.